Cookies

 Greener Footprints for your Farm

-Opportunities to capture and store carbon across the farming landscape include through the management and introduction of trees and hedgerows, improving soil health, and maintenance of grasslands, amongst other farm management practices.
+Opportunities to capture and store carbon across the farming landscape include through the management and introduction of trees and hedgerows, maintenance of grasslands, and other farm management practices such as using cover crops, reducing tillage and introducing rotational grazing or cropping.

 Ongoing Projects